 Technical documents – I’m also an technical writer with experience in composing technical training manuals for heavy machinery, network operation centers, and complex standard operating procedures.
-This is one facet of my experience that really differentiates me from most of my colleagues as a writer is my flexibility.
+This is one facet of my experience that really differentiates me from most of my fellow writers.
 After I graduated from college in 1982, I moved on to journalism and the other work I do for my clients.
 But it was experience as a technical writer that helped me become a better writer.
 I worked my way through college as a technical illustrator for Hughes Helicopters, JPL, and Northrop.
 I received various classified clearances to work with engineers and researchers, sifting through technical language and the engineering process to produce write and produce manuals, instruction guides, tutorials; edit technical articles, white papers, research papers.
 I was also a technical illustrator.
 I drew diagrams, flowcharts, and illustrations for several of the manuals I wrote.
 Net result of that experience: I can analyze highly technical concepts and convert them into plain language narratives for marketing.
 I still work as a technical writer and I currently produce plenty of manuals.
-I am familiar with Chicago (Turabian), MLA, MAPA writing style guides.
+I am familiar with Chicago (Turabian), MLA, MAPA, APA writing style guides.
 I know my way around creating technical reference guides, troubleshooting manuals, and technical training manuals.
 It wasn’t until after I graduated from college in 1982 that I moved on to journalism, writing columns and features for area business/lifestyle magazines.
 But I found that my technical experience actually helped be a better writer.
 I also use that experience to convert highly technical concepts into plain language narratives for marketing.
-My technical experience also helped me when I wrote a few stories for the Star Trek television franchise.
+My technical experience also helped me when I wrote those few stories for Star Trek.